modr00cka/CoPHE/README.md

 ### evaluation_setup.py
 This script cotains methods for setting up the evaluation.

-``setup_matrices_by_layer`` produces transition matrices between the original prediction and each layer, along with the resulting ancestor code IDs within the vectors created throug multiplication by transition matrices.
+``setup_matrices_by_layer.py`` produces transition matrices between the original prediction and each layer, along with the resulting ancestor code IDs within the vectors created through multiplication by transition matrices.

-``hierarchical_eval_setup`` concatenates the predictions and gold standard across layers respectively.
+``hierarchical_eval_setup.py`` concatenates the predictions and gold standard across layers respectively.
 This results in overall predictions (with ancestors) and overall gold standard (with ancestors).
 These can then be evaluated with methods from ``multi_level_eval.py``

 ### mutli_level_eval.py
 This script includes the evaluation measures - either overall, or per class; binary and non-binary.
 It also includes reporting functions for precision, recall, and F1.
 The ``report`` method produces these for each class and presents them as a dataframe.